grzegorz914/homebridge-enphase-envoy/README.md

 </span>

 ## Info
-1. The plugin is present as C02(ppm) sensor and the Power is report in Watt.
+1. The plugin is present as C02(ppm) sensor and the Power is displayed in Watt.
-2. Power Production Current Level - is the current Power production in Watt.
+2. Power Production Current Level - is the current Power production.
 If the value is (< 0) and display (`-`values) then the PV consumed power from Net.
-3. Total Power Consumption Current Level - is the Total Power Consumption in Watt.
+3. Total Power Consumption Current Level - is the Total Power Consumption.
-4. Net Power Consumption Current Level - is the Net Power Consumption in Watt.
+4. Net Power Consumption Current Level - is the Power Consumption from Net in Watt.
 If the value is (< 0) and display (`-`values) then the Power is exported to the Grid.
-5. Peak Level - is the maximum production / total and net consumption power in Watt.
+5. Peak Level - display the maximum Power production, total Power consumption and consumption Power from net.
-6. All other power and energy values are avilable in the Homebridge log.
+6. All other power and energy data are displayed in the Homebridge log.

 ## Package
 1. [Homebridge](https://github.com/homebridge/homebridge)